shradhaebi/ensembl-static/plants/species/Gossypium_raimondii/Gossypium_raimondii_assembly.md

 scaffolds to form the 13 chromosomes.
 The remaining scaffolds were screened for contamination to produce a final assembly of 1,033 scaffolds (19,735 contigs) and 761.4 Mbp \[1\]\[2\].
+This assembly corresponds to ENA Release 133, Version 6 (20-JUN-2017).